xvk-64/2024-secure-programming-protocol/readme.md

 data: {
     type: "chat",
     destination_server: "<Address of destination server>",
+    iv: "<Base64 encoded AES initialisation vector>",
-    symm_key: "<Base64 encoded AES symmetric key, encrypted with recipient's public RSA key>",
+    symm_key: "<Base64 encoded AES key, encrypted with recipient's public RSA key>",
     chat: "<Base64 encoded AES encrypted segment>"
 }

 chat: {
     participants: [
-        "<Base64 encoded list of public keys of participants, starting with sender>" ],
+        "<Base64 encoded list of fingerprints of participants, starting with sender>", ...
+    ],
     message: "<Plaintext message>"
 }
 ```

 Group chats are defined similar to how group emails work.
 Simply send a message to all recipients with multiple `participants`.
-You will need to specifically encrypt the `key` for each recipient though.
+Be aware that each recipient will expect the asymmetric encryption to match their own keys, so you have to encrypt and send the message multiple times.

 ### Public chat
 Public chats are not encrypted at all and are broadcasted as plaintext.